-Tracker rates do not match the rates they track, but are at a 'margin' above that rate.
+Tracker rates do not match the rates they track but are at a 'margin' above that rate.
 Introductory offers tend to have a lower margin, for example Base Rate plus 1.00%.
-So, with base rate at 0.5%, the rate paid would be 1.50%.
+So, with base rate at 0.75%, the rate paid would be 1.75%.
 Longer-term tracker mortgages would have a larger margin, for example base rate plus 3.5%.
 Tracker rates can be for an introductory period (typically anything from one year to five years), or you can get a lifetime tracker, which means that you'll be on it for the whole term of your mortgage.

-If you're on an introductory tracker rate, your mortgage will usually go onto a Standard Variable Rate or another tracker rate (with a higher margin) at the end of the initial term.
+If you're on an introductory tracker rate, your mortgage will usually go onto a standard variable rate (SVR) or another tracker rate (with a higher margin) at the end of the initial term.